-During the first three months of 2016, total expenditures on the Ollachea Gold Project were \$0.9 million.
-Expenditures at Ollachea during the first three months of 2016 are related to maintaining the exploration tunnel, community development, and ongoing environmental and security costs.
+During the second quarter of 2016, total expenditures on the Ollachea Gold Project were \$1.1 million (2016 first half: \$2.0 million).
+Expenditures at Ollachea during the first half of 2016 are related to maintaining the exploration tunnel, community development, and ongoing environmental and security costs.